Usama Mukwaya: Early work (2009–2014)

 Mukwaya stands in front, first from right, with fellow 2011 Maisha participants and mentors.
 Third on the same row is lab founder and film director Mira Nair.

 According to The Observer newspaper, Usama started his writing as a child.
 He made his film industry entry in 2009 through Dan Kiggundu's Maryland Productions, where he debuted as a script editor and supporting actor in the TV drama Pain of Lies, which premiered in 2011.

 Through the Uganda Film Network, he later joined the Mariam Ndagire Film and Performing Arts Center, where he worked on his first short film, Hello, which won the overall best film at the 2010 MNFPAC Awards.
-In July 2011, he made it to the final selection of the 12 screenwriters from all over East Africa to participate in the 7th Maisha Film Lab, ending up with a collaboration with Diana Karua in the making of the movie She Likes Prada.
+In July 2011, he made it to the final selection of the 12 screenwriters from all over East Africa to participate in the 7th Maisha Film Lab, ending up with a collaboration with Diana Karua in the making of the short film She Likes Prada.

 Kinna-Uganda (Ugandan film) has something to do with mediocrity.
 We should follow the trends of other industries like Hollywood, Bollywood, and Nollywood; let us call our industry Ugawood.